THE HIGH ATLAS MOUNTAINS

 3. Do I need to arrange my own flights?

-Yes, everything is included except international flights.
+Yes.
 We will meet you at Marrakech airport and drop you back at the end.
-All in-country travel, food, accommodation, guiding and instruction is included.

 4. Where can I fly from?

 You can fly direct to Marrakech from lots of places.
-Some of the UK options are: London Stanstead; London Gatwick; Manchester.
+Some of the UK options are: London Stanstead; London Gatwick; Liverpool, Manchester, Bristol.

 5. Do I need specialist kit?